Home

 • Parents can support and respect Green School strategies (litterless lunches, idle-free zone around the school), and model environmentally friendly behaviours and habits at home.

-• Staff can support the Green School by searching out ways to contribute (for example, janitors can suggest a switch to environmentally safer cleaning products, and cafeteria staff can offer a healthy vegetarian option every day).
+• Staff can support the Green School by searching out ways to contribute (for example, janitors can suggest a switch to environmentally safer cleaning products, teachers can turn off lights when leaving their classrooms, and cafeteria staff can offer a healthy vegetarian option every day).

 • Administrators can give time for Green School planning, institute environmentally friendly purchasing and event policies, and support sustainability-focused initiatives at every level.
 Every Green School needs a champion!